jhudsl/tidyversecourse/manuscript/prediction.md

 We will look at a few different types of questions that you might want to answer from data.
 This flowchart gives some questions you can ask to figure out what type of question your analysis focuses on.
 Each type of question has different goals.

-There are four classes of question that we will focus on:
+There are four classes of questions that we will focus on:

 1. **Descriptive**: The goal of descriptive data science questions is to understand the components of a dataset, describe what they are, and explain that description to others who might want to understand the data.
 This is the simplest type of data analysis.